friendly-bits/POSIX-arrays/README.md

 - Functions have been tested exclusively with the `POSIX` (or `C`) locale and are likely to misbehave in some other locales.
 To avoid such issues, the `posix-arrays.sh` and `posix-arrays-[associative|indexed]` scripts export the `LC_ALL` variable.
 If you want to use individual functions, make sure to set that variable in your script to 'C': `LC_ALL=C`.
 Or `export LC_ALL=C` if you want to use the functions in daughter scripts called from parent script.

 ## Some more details
 - The values are stored in dynamically created variables.
-The name of such variable is in the format `_[x]_[arr_name]_[key/index]`, where `[x]` stands for the type of the array: `a` for associative array, `i` for indexed array.
+The name of such variable is in the format `_[a|i]_[arr_name]_[key|index]`.
-- For example, if calling a function to create an indexed array: `set_i_arr_el test_arr 5 "test_value"`, the function will create a variable called `_i_test_arr_5` and store the value in it.
+- For example, if calling a function to set an element of an indexed array: `set_i_arr_el test_arr 5 "test_value"`, the function will create a variable called `_i_test_arr_5` and store the value in it.
 - The raw values stored in the variables have an ASCII code `\35` prepended to the "logical" value.
 This serves as a flag to mark the element as set.
 This way, an empty string can be assigned as a value to an element.
-This follows the convention of Bash arrays.
+This is in line with the behavior of Bash arrays.
 Functions which retrieve values from the arrays remove the ASCII prefix before assigning the result to the output variable.

 ## Test scripts
 - The files inside the "tests" folder are used for testing the main script.